Day 1: We pick you up at our convenient departure points and drive to Kansas City. Night in Kansas City.

 2: Our Emerald Isle adventure takes us on a trans-Atlantic flight from Kansas City to Shannon, Ireland.

-4: After breakfast we stop at Bunratty Castle and Folk Park.
+4: Following breakfast, we stop at the Bunratty Castle and Folk Park.
 While the castle contains furniture and paintings from the 15th and 16th centuries, the park consists of 25 acres of reconstructed farmhouses, cottages and shops from the 19th century.
 There is even a tiny village with a blacksmith, pub and post office.
-We drive to Limerick, Ireland’s third largest city.
-Our first stop is in Adare, one of Ireland’s prettiest villages with thatched cottages and colorful gardens on the wooded banks of the River Maigue.
-We make stops along the way exploring the beautiful emerald isle as we head south.
+We drive through Limerick, Ireland’s third largest city before stoppping in Adare, Ireland’s prettiest village with thatched cottages and colorful gardens on the wooded banks of the River Maigue.
+We continue south to Killarney, making stops along the way to explore more of the beautiful Emerald Isle.
 B/D

-5: After breakfast this morning, we will travel one of the most scenic roads in the world: the Ring of Kerry.
+5: This morning, we travel along one of the most scenic roads in the world: the Ring of Kerry.
 Sites such as Ladies View, McGillycuddy’s Reeks, Waterville and Cahersiveen will come to life as we negotiate narrow, winding roads with unforgettable views.
-In the afternoon, we explore part of Killarney National Park before returning to Killarney on a jaunting cart, an open horse-drawn carriage.
+In the afternoon, we explore Killarney National Park before returning to Killarney on a jaunting cart, an open horse-drawn carriage.
 Dinner tonight will be on our own.
 Perhaps tonight will be a night for an informal pub crawl.
 B

-6: Today we travel to Dublin.
-Our first stop will be to visit Blarney Castle.
+6: Our journey proceeds as we travel to Dublin.
+The first stop includes a visit to the Blarney Castle.
 Of course, you will want to kiss the Blarney Stone and acquire the “gift of eloquence.”
-Next we stop to see the Rock of Cashel, also known as St. Patrick’s Rock.
-Towering over the town from its perch on a 200 foot high outcrop of limestone, the Rock was once the seat of the Kings of Munster.
-It was visited by St. Patrick in 450 and Brian Boru, the last great High King of Ireland.
-Today the impressive stone walls enclose a round tower, the cathedral, a 12th century Romanesque chapel, high crosses and other structures.
+Next, we see the Rock of Cashel, also known as St. Patrick’s Rock.
+Towering over the town from its perch on a 200-foot-high outcrop of limestone, the Rock was once the seat of the Kings of Munster.
+It was visited by St. Patrick in 450 A.D. and by Brian Boru, the last great High King of Ireland.
+Today the impressive stone walls enclose a round tower, the Cathedral, a 12th-century Romanesque chapel, high crosses and other structures.
 B/D

 7: This morning our local guide takes us on a city tour of Dublin to visit St. Patrick’s Cathedral, home of Ireland’s largest and most beautiful organ as well as the burial site of Jonathan Swift.
-We also visit the famed Trinity College, Ireland’s oldest college founded in 1592 by England’s Queen Elizabeth I. While at the college, we see the Old Library that houses the Book of Kells, the ancient Latin manuscript of the four gospels dating back to the year 800.
+We also visit the famed Trinity College, Ireland’s oldest college founded in 1592 by England’s Queen Elizabeth I. While at the college, we will see the Old Library that houses the Book of Kells, the ancient Latin manuscript of the four gospels dating back to the year 800.
 The remainder of the day is free to explore Dublin on our own.
 Options include a visit to Dublin Castle or the Natural History Museum, shopping on Grafton and O’Connell Streets or simply relaxing in the arts and entertainment area of Temple Bar.
-Tonight we will have dinner in the heart of Dublin at Oliver St John Gogarty’s Irish Pub in the heart of Temple Bar.
+This evening we have dinner in the heart of Dublin at Oliver St. John Gogarty’s Irish Pub.
 B/D

-9: We head north along Loch Lomond and Glencoe.
-At Fort William, we can view Ben Nevis.
-At 4406 feet, it is the highest mountain in the British Isles, and the vistas are breathtaking.
+9: Today we head north along Loch Lomond and Glencoe to Fort William, where we can view Ben Nevis.
+At 4,406 feet, it is the highest mountain in the British Isles, and the vistas are breathtaking.
 Next we go to Fort Augustus, located at the southern edge of Loch Ness, where we board a vessel and do our own searching for Nessie, the friendly, but elusive, resident monster.
 B/D

 13: This morning we have a panoramic tour of London.
 We see Tower Bridge, the Parliament buildings, St. Paul’s Cathedral, Westminster Abbey and a lot more.
 Our local guide points out a lot of places you may wish to see in depth later in the afternoon.
 Not to be missed is the prestigious British Museum with its incomparable section of antiquities.
-Art lovers will want to spend time in the Tate Britain Gallery, one of the world’s greatest museums of art!
-An in depth visit of Westminster Abbey is also an excellent idea.
+Art lovers will want to spend time in the Tate Britain Gallery, one of the world’s greatest museums of art.
 Shoppers and non-shoppers alike would appreciate an hour or two spent exploring Harrods, the world’s greatest department store.
 Britain’s World War II “war room” has been preserved just as it was and is now open to the public.
 Our guide will have lots of suggestions for us as the possibilities are endless!
+B

 14: This morning we drive to Windsor, located on the opposite bank of the river Thames to Eton.
 It is famous for its centuries old school and antique shops, and of course, the Castle, Britain’s oldest royal residence.
 Originally built of wood, it was built in 1070 by William the Conqueror.
 The Round Tower was built in the 11th century when the palace guarded the western approaches to London.
 We will visit the State Apartments, The Round Tower and St George’s Chapel.
-We return to our hotel and have the remainder of the afternoon free to see and shop as much as we can before repacking our bags for our trip home.
+We return to our hotel and have the remainder of the afternoon free to see and shop as much as we can before repacking our bags for our trip home, and joining the group for a farewell dinner.
 B/D

 16: This morning our motorcoach takes us back to our starting points.